Which surgery for laryngeal cancer?

 With partial laryngectomy, your surgeon removes part of your voice box (larynx).
 You will keep at least part of one vocal cord and will usually still be able to speak afterwards.
 But your voice may be quite hoarse or weak.

 During the operation the surgeon also makes a hole in your neck, which you breathe through.
 The hole is called a stoma (tracheostomy).
 The tracheostomy (pronounced trak-ee-os-stoh-mee) allows your voice box to heal after the surgery.
 Most people who have a partial laryngectomy will have a temporary tracheostomy.
 After a brief recovery time, your surgeon will ask your nurse to remove your tracheostomy tube and your stoma will gradually close up.
-Once it has closed, you will be able to speak normally again.
+Once it has closed, you will be able to speak naturally again.
 Some people need a permanent tracheostomy but this is rare.

 To get rid of the cancer completely, your surgeon may remove the whole of your voice box.
 This is a total laryngectomy.
 Part of the pharynx may also be removed.